sahib/misc/performance/1_intro.rst

 .. note::

-    The critical path is the path through your programs that is taken most often.
+    The Hot section is the path through your programs that is taken most often.
 This path defines the order in which you should optimize.
     If you optimize some edge case that is only taken 1% of the time, then the speedup of your optimization is also only worth 1%, because